-Specifically, our internal control system monitors the Company's overall financial position and ensures it is accurately reflected in its financial and management reporting; safeguards its assets against major losses and misappropriation; provides reasonable assurance against material fraud and error; and efficiently identifies and corrects non-compliance.
+Specifically, our internal control system monitors the Company's overall financial position and ensures it is accurately reflected in our financial and management reporting while safeguarding our assets against major losses and misappropriation; providing reasonable assurance against material fraud and error; and efficiently identifying and correcting non-compliance.

-To ensure efficient and effective operations in our expanding business units and functions, relevant internal control policies and procedures, committees, and working groups are in place in order to achieve, monitor, and enforce internal controls.
-These policies and procedures are reviewed from time to time and updated when necessary.
-All employees are made aware of the policies and procedures in place, with comprehensive staff communications and training programs to ensure understanding and awareness.
+To ensure efficient and effective operations in our expanding business units and functions, relevant internal control policies and procedures, committees, and working groups are in place to achieve, monitor, and enforce internal controls.
+These policies and procedures are periodically reviewed and updated when necessary.
+All employees are made aware of the policies and procedures, with comprehensive staff communications and training programs in place to ensure understanding and awareness.

-The Audit Committee is delegated to oversee the effectiveness of internal controls, while management is responsible for designing, implementing, and maintaining an effective internal control system with reference to the COSO principles.
-In particular, proper policies and procedures governing the activities of the Executive Committee, Board Members, executives, and senior staff, such as delegation of authority, approval of annual and mid-year budgets for all capital, revenue, and expenditure items, etc., have been put in place.
-Management also continuously reviews, updates, and refines the internal control system to anticipate future challenges.
+The Audit Committee supports the Board to oversee the effectiveness of internal controls, while management is responsible for designing, implementing, and maintaining an effective internal control system with reference to the COSO principles.
+In particular, appropriate policies and procedures governing the activities of the Executive Committee, Board Members, executives, and senior staff, such as delegation of authority, approval of annual and mid-year budgets for all capital, revenue, and expenditure items, etc., have been put in place.
+Management also continually reviews, updates, and refines the internal control system to anticipate future challenges.

-Our Internal Audit Department is independent from our operations and accounting functions.
+Our Internal Audit Department is independent of our operations and accounting functions.
 The Deputy Director (Head of Corporate Audit) reports directly to the Audit Committee.